vmware/vic/tests/test-cases/Group6-VIC-Machine/6-07-Create-Network.md

 5. docker create container, with ip address correctly set in the above ip range

 # Container network

-## Container network port group invalid 1
+## Container network - space in network name invalid
 1. Create with container network <Net With Spaces>
 2. Verify create failed with a network name must be supplied for <Net With Space>

-## Container network port group invalid 2
+## Container network - space in network name invalid 2
 1. Create with container network <Net With Spaces>:
 2. Verify create failed with a network name must be supplied for <Net With Space>

-## Container network port group 1
+## Container network - space in network name valid
 1. Create with container network: <Net With Spaces>:vmnet
 2. Verify create passed
 3. Regression test passed